siemens/embb/doc/tutorial/tutorial.template.md

 ### <a name="sec_containers_stacks"></a>Stacks

 As the name indicates, the class template `LockFreeStack` implements a lock-free stack which stores elements according to the LIFO (Last-In, First-Out) principle.
 [Listing 3](#lst_stack_lst1) shows a simple example.
 In line 1, we create a stack of integers with a capacity of 10 elements.[<sup>3</sup>](#footnote_3) The stack provides two methods, `TryPush` and `TryPop`, both returning a Boolean value indicating success of the operation: `TryPop` returns `false` if the stack is empty, and `TryPush` returns false if the stack is full. `TryPop` returns the element removed from the stack via reference.

     \\\inputlistingsnippet{../examples/containers/stack.cc:stack}

-<sub><a name="lst_stack_lst1"></a>**Listing 3**: Stack - initialization, push and pop</sub>
+<a name="lst_stack_lst1"></a>**Listing 3**: Stack - initialization, push and pop

-In line 4 of [Listing 4](#lst_stack_lst1), we try to pop an element from the empty stack, which has to fail.
+In line 4 of [Listing 3](#lst_stack_lst1), we try to pop an element from the empty stack, which has to fail.
 In the for-loop in line 7, we fill the stack with `int` values 0 ...
 4. Afterwards, in the loop in line 12, we pop five values (line 13) from the stack into variable `j`.
 According to the LIFO semantics, the values are popped in reverse order, i.e., we get the sequence 4 ...
 0. This is checked by the assertion in line 14.

 <sub>_<a name="footnote_3"></a><sup>3</sup> Due to the necessary over-provisioning of memory in thread-safe memory management, the stack might be able to hold more than 10 elements, but is guaranteed to be able to hold at least 10 elements._</sub>